Skip to content

 1. Fill out your Europass CV personal information

-To start off with, fill in the following personal details
+To start, fill in the following personal details:

 2. Write your Europass CV job description

-Make sure not to repeat bullet points between jobs as these Europass CVs can get long anyway.
-Focus on what you have deduced is important to the employer from the job advertisement, and provide numbers and evidence for your claims.
+• Make sure not to repeat bullet points between jobs, as these Europass CVs can get long anyway.

-3. List your education on your Europass CV
+3. List education on your Europass CV template

-Recording your education is slightly more detailed than in a normal CV.
-Enter the dates, name of qualification, and the equivalent European Qualifications Framework level for the qualification.
+Recording your education details on a Europass CV is slightly more detailed than in a normal job application.
+Enter the dates, qualification name, and the equivalent European Qualifications Framework level for the qualification.

 4. Make a list of your Europass CV skills